brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-17-MyAcademicTrajectory.md

 CHEM223 - Advanced Organic Chemistry (3) \\
 EE180 - Digital Systems Architecture (4)

-<strong>Fall 2024 - Graduate School Matriculation / Full-Time Position </strong>
+<strong>Fall 2024 - Graduate School Matriculation / Full-Time Position </strong> \\

+Disclaimer: This is a relatively heavy courseload, so please adjust according to your own limits and academic goals.